hiibolt/niu-metis-documentation/src/chapter_4_1.md

 The first failure will likely happen - unless you've aleady made Metis a known host on the system you will be automating SSH from.

 So, how do we add Metis as a known host?
 We need to create an SSH key, and copy it over to Metis.
-This allows Metis to skip password-based authentication thanks to knowing it's us!
+This allows us to bypass password-based authentication!

-You can hit enter through all of the prompts in the `ssh-keygen` command, but run the following **on your host machine, not Metis**:
+You can hit enter through all of the prompts in the `ssh-keygen` command, but run the following **on your local machine, not Metis**:
 ```
 $ ssh-keygen
 $ ssh-copy-id <your_account_username>@metis.niu.edu